mikiya09/ComSci/computer_organization.md

     >> Mux

+        + so you have different line (track) connect together, let's say three path, which one goes through this time?

-        + output of Data memory is switched back to the write data(input) of the register set
+            Multiplexers decide => output of Data memory is switched back to the write data(input) of the register set